tjungND/caoe-cerberus-query/docs/README.md

 ## Contributing
-For contributing to APSI, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+For contributing to PSMT, please see [CONTRIBUTING.md](CONTRIBUTING.md).